Automatic Assessment of Functional Movement Screening Exercises with Deep Learning Architectures: Materials and Methods

-The changed CNN structures may lead to a changed feature learning process.
+The modified CNN structures may lead to a different feature learning process.
 This process may now require additional or fewer CNN layers to learn meaningful features.
 So the different approaches can reach their full potential, we will perform an appropriate series of experiments.
 Each of the three approaches will be tested with one, two or three CNN-blocks.
 As in chapter \ref{section:vsl}, these blocks consist of a CNN layer, a max-pooling layer and a dropout layer.
 As the number of CNN-blocks increases, the kernel size in each block remains the same, while the number of filters doubles (16 / 32 / 64).
 The kernel of the max-pooling layer always remains the same (2x2), as well as the rate of the dropout layer (rate=0.2).
+In total, 9 different configurations are tested.
+A 5-fold cross-validation is performed with each configuration, with a training (74 \%) validation (16\%) and test (20 \%) split, stratified by labels.
+This optimization is executed using the DS repetitions of the presented dataset.

 The remaining hyperparameters are chosen on the basis of the results of chapter \ref{section:ho}.
 Accordingly, both LSTM layers have 256 units, and the dense layers have 512, 128 and 3 neurons.
 In the output layer a softmax function is used as activation function, in the LSTM layers we use tanh as activation function and the sigmoid function for the recurrent activation, in all other layers we use ELU.
 Every trainable weight was initialized using the uniform initialization by Glorot.
 As evaluation metric we use the macro F1-score.
 As error function we use categorical cross-entropy.
-Adam with a learning rate of 0.0001 is used as optimizer and the batch size is 16.
-This optimization is executed using the DS repetitions of the presented dataset.
-And again a 5-fold LOSOCV is used, as described in \ref{section:ho}.
-This setup results in nine different configurations which are tested.
+Adam with a learning rate of 0.0001 is used as optimizer and the batch size is 32.